f-droid/fdroidclient/README.md

 Versioning
 ----------

-Each stable version follows the X.Y pattern.
-Hotfix releases - i.e. when a stable has an important bug that needs immediate fixing - will follow the X.Y.Z pattern.
+Each stable version follows the `X.Y` pattern.
+Hotfix releases - i.e. when a stable has an important bug that needs immediate fixing - will follow the `X.Y.Z` pattern.

 Before each stable release, a number of alpha releases will be released.
-They will follow the pattern X.Y-alphaN, where N is the current alpha number.
+They will follow the pattern `X.Y-alphaN`, where `N` is the current alpha number.
 These will usually include changes and new features that have not been tested enough for a stable release, so use at your own risk.
 Testers and reporters are very welcome.

 The version codes use a number of digits per each of these keys: `XYYZNN`.
 So for example, 1.3.1 would be `103100` and 0.95-alpha13 would be `95013`